getbloqs/scenario02/README.md

-# Scenario 03 - ICO demonstration
+# Scenario 02 - Subdomain registry

 ## Smart contracts

-The smart contracts for the ICO demonstration are inside the `contract` directory.
+The smart contracts for the subdomain registry are inside the `contract` directory.
 The project requires the installation of [truffle](http://truffleframework.com/) to handle development operations.

 Truffle can be installed as a global npm package:
 ```